Burnout

 There are two ways most people think about reducing your stress:

-1. Using quick “fix” tools or strategies to push stress away.
+1. Quick “fix” tools or strategies to push stress away.

 2. Shift the way you relate to stress.